mlswg/mls-protocol/draft-ietf-mls-protocol.md

 epochs.
 In each epoch, a set of authenticated _members_ agree on an _epoch secret_ that is known only to the members of the group in that epoch.
-The set of members involved in the group can change from one epoch to the next, and MLS assures that only the members in the current epoch have access to the epoch secret.
+The set of members involved in the group can change from one epoch to the next, and MLS ensures that only the members in the current epoch have access to the epoch secret.
 From the epoch secret, members derive further shared secrets for message encryption, group membership authentication, etc.